Benefits and other financial support you can claim during maternity leave.

 The Warm Homes Discount Scheme

-If you are on certain benefits, including Tax Credits or Universal Credit you could get a discount off your electricity (or gas bill, depending on the supplier) for winter under the Warm Home Discount Scheme.
+If you are on certain benefits, including Universal Credit you could get a discount off your electricity (or gas bill, depending on the supplier) for winter under the Warm Home Discount Scheme.
 Not all energy providers are signed up to the scheme, but you should check if yours is and whether you meet their eligibility criteria.

 Social Tariffs for water bills